-However, people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made/engineered ground within the boundary of the A7, and construction works are programmed to be undertaken at night (18-nights) on a rolling programme.
+However, people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made/engineered ground on the A1, and construction works are programmed to be undertaken at night (six nights) on a rolling programme.
 As such, the visual impact of the works will be somewhat reduced.

-Considering the nature, duration, size, and scale of the scheme, and with implementation of mitigation detailed below, impacts on landscape are assessed as temporary negligible adverse in magnitude.
+Considering the nature of the scheme, and with implementation of mitigation detailed below, impacts on landscape are assessed as temporary negligible adverse in magnitude.